-The main purpose of life insurance is to provide financial security to dependant spouse, children or parents in case any uncertainty.
+The main purpose of life insurance is to provide financial security to dependent spouse, children or parents in case of any uncertainty.

 But, what if you are financially independent, and no one is financially dependent on you?
-Do you still need a life insurance.
+Do you still need life insurance?

-In such situation, you don’t need to have a life insurance unless you consider life insurance as a strategic financial tool & you want leave a gift of a lump sum amount for your independent family members.
-Choice is always yours.
+In such a situation, you don’t need to have life insurance unless you consider life insurance as a strategic financial tool & you won’t leave a gift of a lump sum amount for your independent family members.
+The choice is always yours.

-Generally, insurer allowed to make late payment within a specified period, even in this case you have to pay the late payment charges which will increase your insurance cost.
+Generally, insurers allow making the late payment within a specified period, even in this case you have to pay the late payment charges which will increase your insurance cost.